DutchSailor/Dyn2Calc.Struct4U/README.md

 0.1.2 released on 28-03-2020.
 Work in progress

 ## Installation
-Installation will be possible via the dynamo built-in package manager.
+Installation is possible via the dynamo built-in package manager.

 ## Dynamo, Revit-version
 The current nodes are tested with Revit 2020.2 and Dynamo 2.3